ichanman/File-Comparator/Readme.md

 - **SCADA Systems**: Manage variable definitions and update missing entries, as in projects like Zenon.
 - **General CSV Handling**: Compare and merge data from multiple CSV files in any domain.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Feel free to fork the repository, submit pull requests, or suggest new features.

 ---

 This tool simplifies the process of comparing and updating data in CSV files, ensuring consistency and saving time.